Dancon/Irak

-Dancon/Irak (short for Danish Contingent/Irak) was a Danish ground contingent deployed to Iraq from June 2003 to July 2007.
+Dancon/Irak (short for Danish Contingent/Irak) was a Danish ground contingent deployed to Iraq from June 2003 to July 2007, during the Iraq War.

 History

+Dancon/Irak was established on 21 March 2003, and activated on 23 April of the same year.
 Dancon's units were subordinate to Multi-National Division (South East) ("MND (SE)"), which is responsible for the southern provinces of Al Basrah, Maysan, Dhi Qar and Al Muthanna in Iraq.
-MND (SE) is a British-run division containing units from several other European nations.
+MND (SE) was a British-run division containing units from several other European nations.

 Dancon arrived in Kuwait on 2 June 2003, and reached its Area of Responsibility (AOR) in Iraq on 6 June 2003.
 After an initial setup phase, Dancon/Irak took official charge of its AOR on 12 June 2003 during a ceremonial reception in CIMIC-house, Al-Qurna, from the British Joint NBC Regiment.

 The formation was initially 380 personnel, and 42 more were added in July/August 2003.
 By February 2005, the contingent consisted of approximately 545 soldiers.
 Danish troops were rotated every six months, and each contingent had a slightly different composition of units and men.
 By March 2007, its size had fallen to about 460.

 A 53-man Lithuanian unit, designated LITCON, had been attached to Dancon since June 2003.
 They were withdrawn along with the Danes by August 2007.
 Additionally, Denmark temporarily deployed around 35 soldiers as guards for the United Nations presence in Baghdad, and as of 2005, had sent ten instructors and seven guards to serve under the NATO Training Mission in Iraq.

 The 601st Iraqi National Guard Battalion was briefly under Dancon command, as was a detachment of about 130 British troops in February 2004, due to the expansion of their AOR.

 The majority of the Danish troops deployed to Iraq withdrew at the end of July 2007 and were replaced by a 55-member contingent, known as HELDAT (under the command of Lieutenant Colonel Jannik Skov), whose task was to operate a unit of four helicopters in support of British and Iraqi forces.